 This note is also an opportunity to give thanks to my team.
 ‘The Change’ wouldn’t have come to life without them.

-I would also like to thank Ines and Lauren for their professionalism and enthusiasm.
+I would like to thank Ines and Lauren for their professionalism and commitment to this project.
 Thank you for all your hard work, for being so attentive to the details, and for being such good eggs.